Related privacy polices:

 To comply with the law

 Like any other business, we are required to comply with many laws and regulations.
-We will, where necessary, use your personal data to the extent required to enable us to comply with these requirements.
+Where necessary (i.e. where it is reasonable and proportionate for us to do so), we will use your personal data to the extent required to enable us to comply with these requirements.
+This could include sending you information that Experian is legally required to send for consumer products or another part of the Experian business (for example, where Experian makes updates to the CIP in relation to processing carried out by Experian Marketing Services).

 To improve data accuracy and completeness

-Personal information you provide to us may be used to improve the credit bureau information we already hold about you in our role as a credit reference agency.
-E.g. if you provide a different address or alias to the one we hold already we may store the new address or alias in the credit bureau information to aid quicker identification of you and ensure that lenders can see a full picture of you when making lending decisions, it also aids identification and verification in the credit application process.
+Personal information you provide to us during registration, when you search for credit products in our comparison services or when we search on your behalf may be used to improve the Experian Credit Bureau information we already hold about you in our role as a credit reference agency e.g. if you provide a different address or alias to the one we hold already we may add to your details in the bureau the new address or alias to aid quicker identification of you and ensure that lenders can see a full picture of you when making lending decisions, it also aids identification and verification in the credit application process.

 To personalise online experiences

-Experian may use your data to enable website personalisation and improved online experience with us and other websites or online services you may visit, and to enable advertisers to display ads that may be relevant to you when you visit this and/or other unrelated websites or online services.
+Experian may use your data (excluding any Bank account information provided through our optional open banking services) to enable website personalisation and improved online experience with us and other websites or online services you may visit.

-Your personal data will not be shared by Experian with any third party, including these advertising networks and the websites or online services that display the advertisements.
+Your personal data will not be shared by Experian with any third party, including advertising networks and any websites or online services that may display personalised experiences or advertisements.
+Further information is included in our Cookies page.

 What are the legal grounds for handling personal information?